YouTube Shorts

-YouTube Shorts is the short-form section of the online video-sharing platform YouTube.
+YouTube Shorts is the short-form section of the American online video-sharing platform YouTube.

-YouTube Shorts are short form vertical videos that have a duration of up to 180 seconds (3 Minutes), and has various features for user interaction.
+YouTube Shorts are short form vertical videos that have a duration of up to three minutes, and has various features for user interaction.
 Videos were limited to 60 seconds prior to September 2024.
-Creators earn money based on the amount of views they receive, or through Google Ads.
+Creators earn money based on the amount of views they receive, typically a few cents per 1000 views or through Google Ads.

-As of January 25, 2022, Shorts have collectively earned over 5 trillion views since the platform was made available to the general public on July 13, 2021, including views that pre-date the YouTube Shorts feature.
+As of November 21, 2025, Shorts have collectively earned over 9 trillion views, almost 70 billion per day since the platform was made available to the general public on July 13, 2021, including views that pre-date the YouTube Shorts feature.
 The increased popularity of YouTube Shorts has led to concerns about addiction, especially for teenagers.